 The result: Dueling trends of increasing debt and decreasing income create fertile ground for fraudsters to prey on already stretched borrowers who are seeking relief.
 And as student loan debt grows overall, so do scams with false promises of debt forgiveness or reduced loan payments.

-Also, this new law doesn’t cover private loans.
 The best way to see if your private student loan servicer will give you temporarily relief is to contact them directly.
 You also can check the new Savi calculator to see if you can qualify for income-based payment adjustments now, especially if you’ve lost your job or had your hours reduced.

 ‘It sounded legitimate’